Skip to main content

 HeadlessServers, automation, agent execution without any UINo interactive chat

-What stays the same across surfaces
+What stays the same across clients

 • Agents and tools — the same allowlists, the same MCP servers, the same capabilities